 Degrees and Majors

-The Harris College of Nursing and Health Sciences offers the following degrees and majors:
+The College of Health and Human Sciences offers the following degreees and majors:

 - Bachelor of Science in Nursing (BSN)